Teodor92/interview-questions/questions/CodeQuality.md

 ## 4. You have just been put in charge of a legacy code project with maintainability problems.
 What kind of things would you look to improve to get the project on a stable footing?

-## 5. Explain the concept of convention over configuration, and talk about an example of convention over configuration you have seen in the wild.
+## 5. Explain the concept of convention over configuration, and talk about an example of convention over configuration you have seen in the wild

 ## 6. What is an idempotent operation?